ujic/SIMION2ROOT/README.md

 # SIMION2ROOT
 SIMION2ROOT fill the ROOT TTree with the output of the SIMION simulation.

-SIMION2ROOT fill the ROOT TTree with the output of the SIMION simulation.

 The use of SIMION2ROOT:
 SIMION2ROOT <file path/file> <delimiter in simion file ex: ,>
 if the delimiter is not present it will be considered as TAB